London lifestyle & travels with kids and babies

-It has been over 12 years since I fell in love with Ibiza: my favourite party by the beach getaway, the happiest and most therapeutic vibes in its chic beach clubs and bolt holes.
-Over the years I stayed by Ses Figueretes beach, inland, the old city and Playa d’en Bossa and explored so many of best beach bars Ibiza.
-But is Ibiza with kids and toddlers feasible and enjoyable?
-Absolutely and here is our take and highlights for a family guide to Ibiza.
+It has been over 15 years since I fell in love with Ibiza: my favourite European party island, the happiest and most therapeutic of Balearics with chic beach clubs, gourmet restaurant and fun bolt holes.
+Over the years, we stayed by Ses Figueretes, countryside Cala Llonga, the old city, Playa d’en Bossa, Talamanca.
+We explored so many of best beach bars Ibiza,seaside restaurants and crystal clear seas, but is Ibiza with toddlers or kids a feasible and enjoyable?
+Absolutely, and here are our highlights and tips for a family guide to Ibiza.

-For Ibiza with kids we decided for a luxurious villa with heated swimming pool, rooftop with sunset and seaview, barbecue and many chilling hideaway areas.
-Cala Tarida with kids nearby we found it perfect, with its crystal clean waters and lots of chiringuitos on the beach.
+May in Ibiza with kids was fabulous at a luxury villa with heated swimming pool, rooftop with sunset and seaview, barbecue and many chilling hideaway areas.
+Cala Tarida as a base turned out ideal with its crystal clean waters, waves to jump and areas to swim plus lots of chiringuitos by the beach.

-This getaway we also had some different celebrations and for the occasion we flew our nanny.
-It proved to be a win all equation for all of us, kids enjoying the beach and beach clubs until bedtime, our nanny friend coming out with us, enjoying and taking them once ready back to the villa, us soaking in sunsets and enjoying late drinks, dinner and clubs, kids waking up the usual 8am with our nanny friend looking after them for breakfast and morning swimming, us sleeping in until 11am on regular basis – unheard of in the last 4 years!
+Ibiza in May came with plenty of celebrations and for the occasion we flew our nanny: a win all equation for all of us, kids enjoying the beach and beach clubs with us all until bedtime; our nanny friend enjoying equally the outings and taking them once ready back to the villa; us soaking in sunsets and enjoying late drinks, dinner and clubs; kids waking up the usual 8am with our nanny friend looking after them for breakfast and morning swimming; us sleeping in until 11am on regular basis – unheard of in the last 4 years!

 Very Zen and therapeutic, allowing time with friends and out, of course tad more expensive overall but definitely worth it!
-5 days of pure bliss, perfect 22-25 degrees during the day, bit colder during the night.
+5 days of pure bliss, Ibiza in May at 22-25 C degrees during the day, bit colder but still very pleasant at night.

-Next day we carried on Cala Tarida during the day the beach chiringuitos, sangria and beers to mention just a few liquids to hydrate the tired feet.
+Next day we carried on the celebrations by Cala Tarida chiringuitos, sangria and beers to hydrate and help with the tired feet.

-For dinner we headed early with the kids at the fashionable Cotton Beach Club (one of the best beach bars Ibiza on Cala Tarida with kids included): gorgeous views, more sushi and tapas with a contemporary twist.
+For dinner we headed early at the fashionable Cotton Beach Club (one of the best beach bars Ibiza on Cala Tarida with kids): gorgeous views, more sushi and tapas with a contemporary twist.

 The baby walked around fashionable outfits, furniture and books a good half an hour, after which we called it cocktail time and moved to Cotton Beach Club beds to soak in the sunset, chillout music and more cocktails.

-We also had a short trip to Cafe del Mar for sunset but to be fair not really worth the trip to San Antonio.
-I would not put San Antonio on a 5 days itinerary or family guide to Ibiza, but then if you are nostalgic like me for the boltholes celebrating sunset, you may also give it a try.
+We also had a short trip to Cafe del Mar for sunset for the sake of good old times, but we would not necesarily put San Antonio on a 5 days itinerary or family guide to Ibiza (just for the nostalgic souls remembering crazy sunsets and crowds clapping and singing).

 Last night after a gorgeous sunset on the roof terrace, we headed to the Old City and feasted on Medieval vibes and Spanish food until little hours of the morning – authentic restaurant with the loveliest hosts, Can d’en Parra.